New South Wales D set: Maintenance

 In September 2017, the Central Coast Express Advocate opposed the Kangy Angy Maintenance Centre citing issues of noise and flooding.

 In December 2021, it was announced that only 20 out of 300 jobs at the Kangy Angy Maintenance Centre, had been filled locally, which was heavily criticised by several Labor MPs including Chris Minns.

 Lowering of permitted service speed

-The train is specified and designed by Hyundai Rotem to be able to operate to a maximum service speed of 160 km/h (99 mph).
+The train is specified and designed by Hyundai Rotem to be able to operate to a maximum service speed of 160 km/h.
 However, their maximum service speed has been limited to 130 km/h, despite previous strategic planning assuming a service speed of 160 km/h.

 Services

 The trains currently operate on the Central Coast & Newcastle Line on the majority of services.
-Services operate as either 8 or 10 cars with a small number of 4/6 car services.
-The trains also operate on the Blue Mountains Line as either 10 or 6 car services.
+Services operate as either 8 or 10 cars with a small number of 4- or 6-car services.
+The trains also operate on the Blue Mountains Line as either 10- or 6-car services, and on the South Coast Line as either 4-, 6- or 8-car services until 10-car running is approved.

-The trains are expected to operate on the following service once all sets have entered service, and are ongoing testing as of October 2025: